Joeystarr: Suprême NTM

 During his time on the streets, he met another aspiring rapper, Kool Shen, who was also born in Saint-Denis.
 In 1988 they formed the group Suprême NTM alias NTM.
 When the first single came out in 1989, he could not cash the check, since he could not provide an address or a bank account.

 The group achieved record sales with their four albums, but split in 1998.

 It had a comeback as announced on 13 March 2008.

 Personal life

 JoeyStarr had an infamous romantic liaison with French actress Béatrice Dalle, and the couple appeared on TV shows and promotional events.
 JoeyStarr has two sons, Mathis and Kalil, with his current girlfriend, hip-hop journalist Leïla Dixmier.

-In 1999, he was sentenced to two months in prison for physically harassing a stewardess.
+In 1999, he was sentenced to two months in prison for physically harassing a flight attendant.
 He was also sentenced to three months in prison and fined 2,000 euros for physically abusing a former partner.
 His criminal record includes 13 infractions.
 In 2003, he was condemned for animal brutality for hitting a monkey on national television, and was heavily criticized in the press and by his fans.